isaWanwan/be-present/README.md

 ##### The succession will look like that
 1. survey (chat or classical survey)
 2. meta questions
-3. other survey respectively (classical survey or chat)
+3. other survey (classical survey or chat)
 4. meta questions
 <br />
 ##### Where to begin?